-- 1. Section 11A of the Liquor Act 2007 applies to this licence.
-Liquor must not be sold by retail on the licensed premises for a continuous period of six (6) hours between 1:00 AM and 7:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence. - 2.
-Restricted trading & NYE (std)
+Section 11A of the Liquor Act 2007 applies to this licence.
+Liquor must not be sold by retail on the licensed premises for a continuous period of six (6) hours between 4:00 AM and 10:00 AM during each consecutive period of 24 hours.
+The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.

-Retail sales
+2. Retail sales

-Good Friday Not permitted

-December 24 th Normal trading Monday to Saturday

-8:00 AM to 12 midnight Sunday

-Christmas Day Not permitted

-December 31 st Normal trading
+Good Friday Not permitted December 24 th Normal trading Monday to Saturday, 8:00 AM to 12:00 midnight Sunday Christmas Day Not permitted December 31 st Normal trading Monday to Saturday, 10:00 AM to 12:00 midnight Sunday